wurmmi/fm-radio/sim/matlab/README.md

 For Matlab, follow the instructions on the [official website](https://de.mathworks.com/help/install/).

-For GNU Octave, simply run `sudo apt install octave`.
+For GNU Octave, simply run `sudo apt install octave octave-signal`.

 ----